acosharma/elita-transformer/README.md

 # elita-transformer

 **Disclaimer: This project is in early stages, but due to a lack of time and resources, may not continue further.
 Please take this research into your own hands and cite this page if you do.
-Remember this was done by an individual on free Colab runtimes.**
+This was done by an individual on free Colab runtimes, who would very much appreciate your generosity.**

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/acos)